ScreeNOT: Exact MSE-Optimal Singular Value Thresholding in Correlated Noise: Results

 \subsection{Stability of \NAME}

-A natural question is how fast $T_{p/n}(F_{n,k}^\star)$ converges to the limit $T_\gamma(\FZ)$.
-We show that in the case of noise matrices with correlated columns, the noise model described in Section~\ref{sec:correlated-noise}, the typical deviations are of order $\m{O}(k/p)$.
+One wonders how fast $T_{p/n}(F_{n,k}^\star)$ converges to the limit $T_\gamma(\FZ)$.
+We show that for noise matrices with correlated columns, the model described in Section~\ref{sec:correlated-noise}, the typical deviations are of order $\m{O}(k/p)$.
+We start with a ``quantitative'' version of Lemma~\ref{lem:main:continuity}: